alecgirman/slack-timed-announcements/README.md

 pip3 install slack_sdk python-dotenv envs
 ```

+6. (optional) Check your time zone configuration.
+When I deployed to AWS, AWS was using UTC by default.
+To change this, simply run `sudo timedatectl set-timezone EST`

 ### Manually send a message

 To manually send a message in a channel, use the following command: